FaceFX/FaceFX-UE5/README.md

 First, make sure that you have obtained a binary build of UE5; or, have obtained, and successfully built, the source code distribution of UE5.
 More information can be found on [the Unreal Engine website](https://www.unrealengine.com).

-There are two ways to obtain the FaceFX UE5 plugin.
+There are two ways to obtain the SGX|FaceFX UE5 plugin.
 You can download a pre-built binary version and simply drop it into your UE5 install, or you can build the plugin from source.
 The quickest way to get up and running is simply to download and install the pre-built version.

-The following steps describe how to install the FaceFX UE5 plugin:
+The following steps describe how to install the SGX|FaceFX UE5 plugin:

 #### Pre-built binaries